Discover Biotech Webinar Pharma FDA & EMA ONCOLife Contact

 Professor Gallon anticipates that, upon applying for FDA approval, the device will be both affordable and transformative in measuring organ health.

+''This could be the first among many devices that track physical indicators correlating with an organ's health or disease state,'' he added.
 He expressed excitement about the device entering clinical use.
 "It's a game-changer, offering physicians unprecedented levels of information and opening new research avenues.
 Once approved, it could become a treasure trove of transplant-related data.
 It's noninvasive, implanted during surgery, and could reveal unknown patterns or variations in diseases."

 Concluding his interview, Professor Gallon emphasized the broader implications.